DaireNiC/Cryptical/README.md

 Articles are displayed is a responsive, adaptive card-like fashion.
 All news articles are clickable.
 Doing so will bring the user to the source website to read the article in full.

 # User Interface

 Creating a clear UI was of the utmost importance in the design of Cryptical.
 The layout of the app is adptive and responsive from top to toe.
 This was achieved through the use of  adaptive XAML components.
 The AdaptiveGridView Control presents items in a evenly-spaced set of columns to fill the total available display space.
 It reacts to changes in the layout as well as the content, allowing for adaption to different form factors automatically.

- *This can be viewed on the NewsPage where the content &layout will adapt dynamically with page resizing*.
+ *This can be viewed on the NewsPage where the content &l ayout will adapt dynamically with page resizing*.
-ADD GIF HERE OF SQUISHING APP

 ### Colour Scheme
 Cryptical is marketed as a simple and fun app to guide & introduce users to the world of cryptocurrencies.
 In keeping with this, a bright and cheerful colour scheme was chosen for the app.